ade555/BlogBridger/docs/installation.md

-## Getting Started
+## Basic Setup

-The following instructions will help you install Blog Bridger on your local system and have it running.
+The following instructions will help you install Blog Bridger in your project and have it running.

 ### Prerequisites